You are in [Events] [1566 Great Fire of Hungerford]

-In summary, whilst researching 14th century records of Hungerford, Norman Hidden came across a set of 28 Latin poems written by Daniel Rogers.
+This major event in Hungerford was totally unknown to local historians until it was discovered by Norman Hidden in the early 1980s.
+Whilst researching 14th century records of Hungerford, Norman Hidden came across a set of 28 Latin poems written by Daniel Rogers.
 They had been acquired by an American millionaire, who had then donated them to an American museum.

 One of the set was called "Urbes", and included the text "Hungerforda igne sed immodico pene perusta est", translated as "Hungerford was almost totally destroyed by a vast conflagration".

 The poem was not dated, but further detailed research unearthed various local records referring to properties "decayed by fire", or "one void plot of ground late burned", or "a decayed piece of ground late burned".
 Norman Hidden was eventually able to pin the date to 1566.
 A court case of 1569 required the leaseholder "to build, make-up, and re-edify certain burnt and decayed houses and tenements".
 A postscript to an earlier 1566 draft had added "there is six of the tenements belonging to these chantries burnt".